capitalch/trace-new/notes/tracking.md

 		At server there is 'ProtectedControlM' table was id, controlName, weight, descr.
 When a new protected control is created at client side then super admin does corresponding entry in this table.
 The CRUD of this table is available in Super Admin menu

 ## Tables
-1. ClientM: id, clientCode, clientName,
+1. ClientM: id, clientCode, clientName, isActive, timestamp

-2. BuM: id, clientId, buCode, buName
+2. BuM: id, clientId, buCode, buName, timestamp

-3. RoleM: id, roleName, clientId
+3. RoleM: id, roleName, clientId, descr

-4. UserM: id, roleId, buId
+4. UserM: id, roleId, buId, uid, userEmail, hash, isActive, parentId, descr, userName, branchIds, lastUsedBuId, lastUsedBranchId, timestamp

-5. ProtectedControlM: id, controlName, weight
+5. SecuredControlM: id, controlName, weight

-6. RoleProtectedControlX: id, protectedControlId, roleId
+6. RoleSecuredControlX: id, securedControlId, roleId
-7.